 Sidewalk Maintenance Program

 Similar to the street maintenance program, the City of St. Peters regularly inspects and repairs sidewalks.
-St. Peters has 81 miles of public sidewalks, mostly made of concrete, running along streets in both residential and commercial areas.
+St. Peters maintains 95 miles of public sidewalks and 507 accessible ramps along streets throughout the City, including both residential and commercial areas.
 We believe it's important to provide high-quality surfaces for pedestrians, the same as we do for cars.

 BACK TO THE TOP